Best Route Assistant

 Is BRA a navigation app?

-Does BRA account for truck-specific and size restrictions?
+Does BRA account for truck weight/size restrictions?

-Yes—routes are calculated for a truck vehicle profile (including a Custom profile), taking truck restrictions and truck speed limits into account; this is a key difference from car maps.
+Yes — the route is calculated for a truck vehicle profile (including a Custom profile), taking truck restrictions and truck speed limits into account; this is a key difference from car maps.

 Yes.
-In the vignette price list you can check the available options (e.g., 1/7/30 days).
+In the Vignette price list you can check options (e.g., 1/7/30 days).

-Does the driving time include driver breaks?
+Does travel time include driver breaks?

 Does BRA save and store routes?